shotgundebugging/shotgundebugging/README.md

 I love building resilient systems and exploring the intersections of entrepreneurship and technology.
 My toolkit is lean but powerful: mainly Ruby and Bash, with a true appreciation for the elegance of simple, robust solutions.

-While AI grabs the headlines, I've been diving into recent discoveries in big data—where meaningful insights often come from the unglamorous work of wrangling information at scale.
+While AI grabs the headlines, I've been diving into recent discoveries in big data (where meaningful insights often come from the unglamorous work of wrangling information at scale).

 ## 📚 Featured Content